Skip to main content

 • wash all fruits, vegetables and pre-packed salads before eating

-• eat leftovers within 2 to 3 days
+• eat leftovers within 2 days

 • do not eat foods past their use-by date